zavyka/KiaE2PackageManager/README.md

 8. Wait for the build to complete
 9. Optionally run validation test

+> **⚠️ Important:** Before building, make sure all plugin/skin files are placed in the correct directory structure (e.g., `usr/lib/enigma2/python/Plugins/` for plugins, `usr/share/enigma2/` for skins).
+Incorrect file paths will cause the package to malfunction after installation.

 **Extracting a Package:**

 1. Select `1` from the main menu